m-eddington/various-scripts/README.md

 # netbeans-install-script
-Scripts used for installing and uninstalling netbeans, for our users with Chromebooks.
+Scripts used for installing and uninstalling netbeans, for our Chromebook users.